3 Apps to Boost Your Mental Health

 - Field Research

-- Talk to persons desiring to improve mental health and those who have a loved one experiencing mental health issues, learn about their experiences.
+- Talk to people who are desiring to improve mental health and those who have a loved one experiencing mental health issues to learn about their experiences

 - Have these participants try out a few apps like those above and see what they think